accurascan/AccuraFinger/README.md

 #### Step 2 : Set CameraView
 ```
-Must have to extend com.accurascan.ocr.mrz.motiondetection.SensorsActivity to your activity.
+Must have to extend com.accura.finger.print.sdk.motiondetection.SensorsActivity to your activity.
 - Make sure your activity orientation locked from Manifest.
 Because auto rotate not support.

 private CameraView cameraView;